 The axe’s hardened stainless-steel blades, molded polymer grip, and 5-inch full-tang head are attested to its toughness and longevity.
 It came with a safety sheath, allowing you to store the blade in the handle.

-What We Like
+What I Like

-- 5-inch stainless steel axe
+- Its 5-inch stainless steel axe is sturdy and reliable

-What We Don't Like
+What I Don't Like

 Backpacking Saw Buyer’s Guide